MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/2-environment-setup.md

 - The coupon service must confirm that the coupon is available and return the discount amount (REST API).
 - The ordering microservice will request validation for the coupon, during the order process (Asynchronous messaging).
 - Upon validation, the coupon will be assigned to the order and won't be available for any other order.
 However the coupon can be initially "used" by more than one order, until it's actually "consumed" during the order process.
-- If the coupon validation is rejected for another order it'll be cancelled.
+- If the coupon validation is rejected for another order, it will be canceled.
-- If an order is cancelled because of payment rejection (will happen if the order total exceeds $100, configurable), the assigned coupon, if there was one, should be released for any other order to use.
+- If an order is canceled because of payment rejection, any assigned coupon should be released for another order to use.
+By default, a payment rejection occurs if the order total exceeds 100 USD.
+That payment rejection amount is configurable.

 The discount coupon feature adds the following element to the checkout view: